Panasonic LX100 vs Ricoh GR II

 - More modern: Was introduced somewhat (9 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the GR II comes out slightly ahead of the LX100 (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GR II emerges as the winner of the match-up (12 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic LX100 and the Ricoh GR II place the cameras among the top in their class?
 Find out in the latest Best Travel-Zoom Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.